Exercise Science Curriculum and Courses

 ESS 315.
 ADVANCED STRENGTH TRAINING CONDITIONING 4 sh

 This course covers physical fitness testing and strength evaluation of the athlete, components of a physical conditioning program, use of commercial and free weight equipment, technique/skill demonstration, evaluation of and designing and implementing fitness/conditioning programs.
-The course is designed to assist students in preparation for taking the NSCA-Strength and Conditioning Specialist (CSCS) or NSCA-Certified Personal Trainer (NSCA-CPT).
+The course is designed to assist students in preparation for taking the NSCA-Strength and Conditioning Specialist (CSCS) or NSCA-Certified Personal Trainer (NSCA-CPT) tests.
 The course also ensures a minimal competence among practitioners from a scientific, educational and methodological perspective.
 Prerequisite: BIO 263 or 343.